Home

 Organized November 3, 1909

 The chief purpose of formation was the founding of a scholarship for girls attending the University of Texas.
-To Mrs. Carothers is due credit for the vision, untiring zeal, and enthusiasm which led to the achievement of this goal.
-She preferred a scholarship to a loan fund because she had seen many girls leave college burdened with debt.
-Tradition has marked the passing years and the observance of special days have been instituted: Constitution Week in September, Founders' Day in October, and American History Month with Washington's Birthday in February.
-In April, the chapter holds a High Tea, where money is raised for a different scholarships.
-In 1925, Mrs. Thomas Henderson, mother of Mrs. Boyd Wells, gave the chapter a gavel, carved from cedar wood taken from the old mission on the Brazos.
+Mrs. Carothers is credited with the vision, untiring zeal, and enthusiasm which led to the achievement of this goal.
+She preferred a scholarship to a loan fund because she saw many girls leave college burdened with debt.